khalilgharbaoui/movie-reactjs-flux/readme.md

 ###Info:

-Movie Flux is a simple movie search app made with ReactJS and the Flux architecture as an experiment wile i was practicing Flux.
+Movie Flux is a simple movie search app made with ReactJS and the Flux architecture as an experiment while i was practicing Flux.

 ###Frameworks & Languages used: